apache/tomcat-native/README.txt

 What is it?
 -----------

-The Apache Tomcat Native Library provides portable API for features not found in contemporary JDK's.
-It uses Apache Portable Runtime as operating system abstraction layer and OpenSSL for SSL networking and allows optimal performance in production environments.
+The Apache Tomcat Native Library is an optional component for use with Apache Tomcat that allows Tomcat to use OpenSSL as a replacement for JSSE to support TLS connections.

 Licensing